fmtlib/fmt/doc/syntax.rst

 | none    | The same as ``'d'``.                                     |
 +---------+----------------------------------------------------------+

-Integer presentation types can also be used with character and Boolean values.
+Integer presentation types can also be used with character and Boolean values with the only exception that ``'c'`` cannot be used with `bool`.
 Boolean values are formatted using textual representation, either ``true`` or ``false``, if the presentation type is not specified.

 The available presentation types for floating-point values are: